Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 Controversy around any individual publicized NLG model belies the more fundamental concern --- for years now, any person with access to adequate hardware and open-source training scripts could train or fine-tune large generative Transformers for any purpose they choose, be it pop song lyrics, mass disinformation, or toxic spam.
 Malicious individuals in the process of training a generative language model need not draw attention to their models via public release, and currently face limited risk of discovery.
 As NLG capabilities grow and access barriers evaporate, we are inevitably already quietly climbing the adoption curve for this technology to be widely abused by cybercriminals, disinformation agencies, scam artists, and other threat actors.

 Access to these models is increasingly not limited to sophisticated threat actors who are able to fine-tune them.
+User-friendly web interfaces, such as the one provided by ChatGPT \cite{openai_2022}, effectively eliminate any barrier to usage of powerful generative models.
 Jasper, a tool marketed as an AI writing assistant, uses GPT-3 to write sections of content alongside a human's guidance \cite{jasper}.
 This includes generating content for blogs and websites, which Jasper can efficiently produce in large volumes.
 Another website offers an endless supply of GPT-3 authored cover letters \cite{open_cover_letter_2022}.
-Tools such as Jasper allow those with little technical knowledge someone to seed the model with prompt text, specify keywords to include, and indicate a specific tone of voice.
+Tools such as Jasper allow those with little technical knowledge to seed the model with a prompt, specify keywords to include, and indicate a specific tone of voice.
 Using publicly available open-source models, a nearly identical system could easily be created to generate endless streams of targeted disinformation, ready to be loaded into existing grey-market account automation tools for popular social media websites.